 If you’re a parent of a nearsighted child, you know that myopia (nearsightedness) can sometimes be challenging.
 What many parents don’t know is that rapidly progressing myopia is more than just a hassle — it can harm your child’s eye health.
 Children with rapidly progressing myopia are far more likely to develop potentially sight-threatening eye diseases such as glaucoma, cataracts, and macular degeneration later in life.

-Fortunately, Dr. Andrea Kozma and Dr. Stephanie Britton can help slow the progression of your child’s myopia with a customized myopia management program.
+Fortunately, Dr. Andrea Kozma and Dr. Brandon Pham can help slow the progression of your child’s myopia with a customized myopia management program.
 Understanding what causes myopia to worsen and what can be done to slow it down can help safeguard your child’s vision.

 What Causes Myopia to Progress?